crcn/figmark/README.md

 > ☝🏻Run this command whenever you want to update your designs locally.

-That's it!
-At this point you should have generated React files that you can use directly in your code.

 > You'll also notice `*.pc` files which React files are compiled from.
 To learn more about how to use PC files, you can check out the [Paperclip](https://github.com/crcn/paperclip) repository.

+That's it!
+At this point you should have generated React files that you can import directly in your code.

 <!-- ### Do's & Don'ts